Advice from Departments

 What would you tell a first-year student about German?

 The German program offers language instruction from the beginning to the advanced level as well as a range of German Studies courses with a dual focus on literature and culture.
-Recent courses have included “Mission Impossible: Multicultural German Literature and Film,” “Environmental Humanities: Nature Philosophy’s Roots,” “Weird Fictions,” “Kleist and Kafka,” and “Sex, Madness, and Transgression in German Literature”.
-In light of Germany’s increasingly important economic and political role in Europe and the world, we encourage students to choose German to fulfill Colby’s three-semester language requirement.
+Recent courses have included “Mission Impossible: Multicultural German Literature and Film,” “Black Germany,” “Weird Fictions,” “Animals, Hybrids, and Machines: Franz Kafka and the Non-Human,” and “Sex, Madness, and Transgression in German Literature”.
+In light of Germany’s important economic and political role in Europe and the world and its long literary traditions, we encourage students to choose German to fulfill Colby’s three-semester language requirement.
+Students often have the opportunity to pursue internships in Germany during JanPlan.
 Regularly, students also complete the WiDaF (Wirtschaftsdeutsch als Fremdsprache) exam from the Franco-German Chamber of Commerce which is administered in Colby’s own WiDaF-Testzentrum.

 What majors/minors/concentrations can students pursue in your department/program?